iferllaz/iferllaz/README.md

   *  I'm currently big on vapor, synth, cyber and retro-wave stuff

-  *  I like to play videogames, but my taste is hard to clasify, all I can say is i prefer enjoying them rather than get too competitive (unless is about Rocket League)
+  *  I like to play videogames, but my taste is hard to classify, all I can say is i prefer enjoying them rather than get too competitive (unless is about Rocket League)